YngCwDev/taskTracker/README.md

     - **Done**

 ### 🗂 **Data Security**
-- User credentials and tasks are stored securely in JSON files.
+- User credentials and tasks are stored securely in csv files.
 - Passwords are hashed for security, ensuring safe data handling.

 ---